theforeman/foreman-infra/docs/jenkins.md

 ## Managing jobs

 Jenkins itself is deployed onto one master VM from foreman-infra.
 Jobs are maintained via Jenkins Job Builder - a set of YAML configuration files in foreman-infra that generate jobs.
 Jobs are kept in sync by an update job running inside of Jenkins.
-The update job itself (jenkins-jobs-update) is deployed via Puppet.

 For detailed information see [Jenkins Job README](https://github.com/theforeman/jenkins-jobs/blob/master/README.md).